Thomas-Walker-Lynch/DA2X/doc/context.md

 * Persistence

-  The adjective ‘static’ is used in computer science to mean that the described thing is resolved by the compiler, linker, or perhaps loader; or by an interpreter without taking into account run time state.
+  The adjective ‘static’ applies to things resolved by the compiler, linker, or perhaps loader; or by an interpreter without taking into account run time state.

   The adjective ‘dynamic’ means something is resolved by executing the program, or at least will potentially be resolved that way.

   In the C language lexical scope is a static concept.
 We can see it when we read our program source, but it will be gone by run time.
-At run time we will instead have dynamic scope for such things as stack frames, and lifetimes for such things as memory allocations.
+At run time we will instead have dynamic scope for such things as stack frames, and variable lifetimes.

   The process of ‘initialization’ is simply the first write to some data after the data has been allocated.
 When data is exposed after allocation and before the first write, there is read before write hazard.
 Generally code is malformed if it reads data before initializing it.
-The term ‘static initialization’ means that a variable was given a value by a static process.
-At run time it will not be a hazard to read a statically initialized variable although the executing program has not first written it.
+The term ‘static initialization’ means that a variable was given a value at compile time.

+  The C language provides syntax for the initialization of data, though what can be done with these C ‘initializers’ is quite limited.
+When an initializer is applied at compile time to statically allocated data, we say that the data has been statically initialized.
 After data is ‘initialized’, if it is never written again, then we say that the data is ‘constant’.

+  The offsets for the fields of a `struct` are statically initialized constants, and may be accessed through the `offsetof` macro.
+The compiler may place these directly into program text.
+In general statically initialized constants provide an opportunity for compiler optimizations.

-Or more generally if we have a ‘mutability’ service, we might be able to set data to be ‘read only’ for a duration of time, and not read only at other times.
-It is fairly common for people to refer to read only data as being constant, but that might not be technically correct.
+  If we have a ‘mutability’ service, we might be able to set data to be ‘read only’ for a duration of time, and not read only at other times.
+It is fairly common for people to refer to read only data as being constant; however, when mutability can be changed, the compiler can not take advantage of data being constant, so it is not really useful to say that read-only data of this type is ‘constant’.

-  One place static constants occur in C are the offsets for finding the fields of a `struct` when given a pointer to the `struct`.
-Because these values are derived from type definitions and are static in the C paradigm, they can be compiled directly into the instructions of the code.
-Generally values that are constant in C are either not recognized as such, or they are constant because the language does not give us a facility to write them.
-We may use the `const` keyword to tell the compiler that a value is constant.
-In theory once data is declared `const` the compiler will refuse to compile code that would write the data at run time.

   The state machine controller of a Turing Machine is static and constant.
 This is noteworthy because our program is the controller definition for our processor.
-Hence, we would not expect that having a constant program would limit the computational power of our programs.
+Hence, we would not expect that requiring a program to be a statically initialized constant would limit their computational power.
 If the function pointers in our program do not change between uses, the structure of our program will be constant.
-One way to assure that the function pointers will not change between uses is to make them be constants.
+One way to assure that the function pointers will not change between uses is to make them constants also.
+With an a sufficiently expressive statically coded language, it will be possible to write an interpreter where the language being interpreted does not have a not static structure.
+  To do this, our non-static program would be coded as data.
+The data would then be changed at run time to modify the structure of the program.

 * Types of allocation